Pay driver responsibility assessment

 - the last four digits of your Social Security Number

-- your Client ID Number from your NYS driver license, learner permit or non-driver photo ID card (see where to find information on your driver license), or
+- your DMV ID Number (Client ID Number) from your NY State driver license, learner permit or non-driver photo ID card (see where to find information on your driver license), or

 - your full name, date of birth and gender